NotCleo/CUDAcodes/README.md

 BONUS : I have also added the performance comparisons of the reduction kernels.

-I have used the Nvidia H100 GPU
+Performed some of these on the H100 (super fun), which I was provided access to via a Docker container, the rest have been done on the T4 GPU.

+# Future work
-The repository also holds the following CUDA kernels
+The repository will be updated with following CUDA kernels (later)

 1) Radix sorting
 2) Merge sorting